rithinthomas/rithinthomas.github.io/README.md

 #### DONE BY : *RITHIN THOMAS*      HW ID : *H00362856*
 ***

-*The lab had three parts :
+The lab had three parts :
    ##### *PART 1 : Repositry and Pages.*
    ##### *PART 2 : Using Jekyll.*
    ##### *PART 3 : Blogs and Posts.*

+The lab was informative and easy to get done with.